EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/container-app.md

 Click **Launch**.

-Open OnDemand will submit a job to your chosen back-end to create and run the container.
+Open OnDemand will create job files for the app in a job-specific job context directory in an app-specific directory under your `ondemand` directory and then submits the job for the app to the job scheduler.

+Open OnDemand will show an app job card with information about the app's job including:

+* Job status (on the top right of the job card): initially 'Queued'.
+* 'Created at': The time the job was submitted.
+* 'Time Requested': The runtime requested for the job.
+* 'Session ID': An auto-generated value which is used as the name of the job-specific job context directory.
+* App-specific information, which includes values from the app form:
+    * 'Container/image URL in container registry'
+    * 'Container runner'
+    * 'Container name'
+    * 'Cores'
+    * 'Memory in GiB'

+When the job starts, the Job status on the job card will update to 'Starting' and 'Time Requested' will switch to 'Time Remaining', the time your job has left to run before it is cancelled by the job scheduler.

-When the container has started a 'Please wait until your job has completed' message will appear.
+When the Job status updates to 'Running', a **Host** link will appear on the job card.
+This is the back-end on which the job, and so the container, is now running.
+A 'Please wait until your job has completed' message will also appear on the job card.

 !!!
 Warning

-    Your job, and so your container. will run for a maximum of 6 hours.
+    Your job, and so your container. will run for a maximum of 6 hours, after which it will be cancelled.

 !!!
 Warning

-    Any running jobs, and containers, will be killed during the monthly TRE maintenance period.
+    Any running jobs, and containers, will be cancelled during the monthly TRE maintenance period.

 ---